 Setting specific savings goals and setting accounts aside for special occasions can prevent you spending more money than you’d like to, or have available.

-Choose three financial resolutions for 2020 and set goals and milestones for each
+Choose three financial resolutions for the new year and set goals and milestones for each

 Being competitive with yourself is a healthy and positive way to make progress – especially with regards to managing your money; and as no one knows you better than yourself, why not set a number of challenges to complete as the year progresses?